 How much a AU Graduate make?

-The average annual salary of the AU graduate after 4-6 years of graduation is USD 42101.
+The average annual salary of the graduate after 4-6 years of graduation is USD 42101.
 An average AU graduate makes this much after 10 years of enrollment (4-6 years after graduation).

 The average annual income of a graduate in the United States is USD: 40595